BlockchainTokenAssociation/Contribution/README.md

 You are here to contribute with the `Verified Token Framework (VTF)` protocol?
 That's great.
 We really need people like you.
 Feel welcome and read the following sections in order to know how to submit contributions, ask questions and how to work on something.

 To be accepted as a `VTF` contributor you must also be a BTA member.
-You can join the BTA here.
+You can join the BTA at https://www.blockchaintokenassociation.org/membership/.

 We are all working together to create common standards to help the future of the token ecosystem.
 By following the guidelines, you show respect to everyone developing and maintaining this open source project.
 In return, maintainers make their best to assessing submissions, addressing issues and finalising pull requests in a timely manner.